Key Takeaways

 Family members of workers who pass away on the job may be eligible for benefits as well.

 For some people, receiving a lump sum workers’ compensation settlement is preferable to receiving a series of payments, which is known as a structured settlement.
-However, a structured settlement is prudent for people that struggle to manage their finances and need some help safeguarding their money.
+However, a structured settlement is wise for people that struggle to manage their finances and need some help safeguarding their money.

 Who Qualifies for a Workers’ Comp Structured Settlement Case?